buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You unleash a string of insults laced with subtle enchantments at a creature you can see within range.
 If the target can hear you (though it need not understand you), it must succeed on a Will Saving Throw or take 1d4 damage and have -2 to the next Attack Roll it makes before the end of its next turn.

-The spell' \*\*s damage increases by 1d4 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points; it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.
+The spell' \*\*s damage increases by 1d4 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Point; it is also necessary to have taken Magic Adept a number of times equal to the enhancements you want to apply.

-**Every 2 Magic Critical Success obtained** in the Magic Check affects another creature.
+**Every 2 Magic Critical Successes obtained** in the Magic Check affects another creature.

 ### Vigor